SimbaBlock/slppp/slppp-token-type-1.md

   <tr>
     <td>...</td>
     <td>Any</td>
-    <td>any<sup>2</sup></td>
+    <td>any<sup>3</sup></td>
     <td>0</td>
   </tr>

 </table>

 <sup>1.
+The lockscript can be any valid script combination.
+MINT & SEND lockscript are the same means</sup>

+<sup>2.
 The Lokad identifier is registered as the number 0x504c532B2B (which, when encoded in the 6-byte little-endian format expected for Lokad IDs, gives the ascii string 'SLP++\x00').
 Inquiries and additional information about the Lokad system of OP_RETURN protocol identifiers can be found at https://github.com/Lokad/Terab maintained by Joannes Vermorel.</sup>

-<sup>2.
+<sup>3.
 SLP does not impose any restrictions on BSV output amounts.
 Typically however the OP_RETURN output would have 0 BSV (as any BSV sent would be burned), and outputs receiving tokens / mint batons would be sent only the minimal 'dust' amount of 0.00000546 BSV.</sup>

 ### MINT - Extended Minting Transaction Outputs
 #### (used with "baton" to increase supply)